Published by Carl Hedinger. Last Updated on February 26, 2024.

 Ho!
 Ho!
 Christmas Show

-Starting on the day after Thanksgiving until December 22, the Ho!
+During a normal year, Starting on the day after Thanksgiving until December 23, the Ho!
 Ho!
 Christmas Show will fill you up with good food, get you singing, and take you for a lighted hayride.

 Festivities kick off with that epic dinner we mentioned from the Mike’s Farm restaurant.